 In recent years, the clean label movement has been making headway in the food industry.
 Traditional methods of food production that relied on heavy processing and artificial ingredients are losing traction with current consumers, while fast-growing food startups boasting products in the good-for-you category are continuing to gain market share.
 While many of flavors used in the food industry are still produced using synthetic chemistry and petrochemical feedstocks, consumer desire for natural flavors is also on the rise.
 At the same time, most food products are not fully ‘synthetic’; the main source of all foods we eat today is still from plants and animals, even if there is some chemical and biological modification along the way.
-Here we outline some truly synthetic foods.
+Here we outline some brilliant innovations in synthetic foods:

 NASA and the Food Synthesis Project